GitCodeCareer/culture-fit-interview-questions/README.md

 ## QUESTIONS ON LEARNING FROM MISTAKES:

 1. When was the last time you changed your mind about something important?
+Why?
 1. What's the most important thing you've learned from a peer and how have you used that lesson in your day-to-day life?
 1. Tell me about a time you really screwed something up.
 How did you handle it and how did you address the mistake?
 1. Tell me about a time you made a mistake or failed at something.
 What did you learn from this experience?
 Can you give me two other examples?